fiveisprime/vscode-docs/tutorials/nodejs-deployment-vscode/tailing-logs.md

 Website.
 Any calls to `console.log()` in the site are displayed in the output window in VS Code.

-Find the app in the Azure App Service explorer viewlet, right-click the app, and choose "View Streaming Logs".
+Find the app in the Azure App Service explorer, right-click the app, and choose "View Streaming Logs".

 When prompted, choose to enable logging and restart the application.
 Once the app is restarted, the VS Code output window opens with a connection to the log